jasonad123/Transit-TV/README.md

 > If you're looking for the original project, have a look over at [Transit App's account](https://github.com/TransitApp/Transit-TV)

 > [!WARNING]
-> Transit TV was built by the Transit team as a fun project to demo our API, usage of this project comes with no guarantee of any kind.
+> Transit TV was built by the Transit team as a fun project to demo the API, usage of this project comes with no guarantee of any kind.

 > [!IMPORTANT]
 > Just as the original Transit TV was built by the Transit team as a fun project, **_this_** version of this project comes with no guarantee of any kind.
 I am **not** affiliated with Transit, just big fans of their app.

 ## Prerequisites

-- An API key from Transit - [keys can be requested here](https://transitapp.com/apis)
+- An API key from Transit - [keys can be requested here](https://transitapp.com/partners/apis)
+- Docker (recommended)
-- Node.js (version specified in .node-version)
+- Node.js (version specified in .node-version, for development/local deployment purposes only)
-- pnpm (preferred package manager)
+- pnpm (preferred package manager, for development/local deployment purposes only)
-- Docker (optional, for containerized deployment)

 ## Getting started

 > [!TIP]
 > If you just want to deploy Transit TV, skip these steps and follow the instructions on the [Deployment](https://github.com/jasonad123/Transit-TV/wiki/Deployment) page.
-TL;DR you'll still need a Transit API key but

 1. Request API access

 Go to the [Transit API page](https://transitapp.com/partners/apis) and request access to the API.
-When you have the API key, you can place it in your environment file.
+When you have the API key, you can place it in your environment `.env` file or however variables/secrets are managed.

-> `.env` for local development using `pnpm`

 2. Create your `.env` files